nishant37/java_snippet/java_snippet/Readme.md

 Output: 0 1 9 16 100

 subset_array_hash.java: This java file checks if the given array is the subset of another array using the hash function.

+subset_array_sorting_merging: This java file checks if the given array is the subset of another array using merging and sorting techniques.